In-Situ Melt Pool Characterization via Thermal Imaging for Defect Detection in Directed Energy Deposition Using Vision Transformers: Methodology

-As we already mentioned earlier, the MAE Encoder has a similar architecture as a ViT encoder (Figure \ref{fig2.4}) except for the MLP classifier head.
-Thus, we add an extra two-layer MLP classifier head to the end of the MAE Encoder model to perform the classification task here.
-Another difference, unlike the ViT classifier, the MAE model lacks a designated class embedding ($[CLS]$).
-Thus, we apply max-pooling to the output embeddings and generate a similar class representation (Algorithm \ref{alg3}).
 We train this setup of fine-tuned MAE Encoder with the MLP classifier extension on the labeled melt pool data.
 This additional MLP head allows the model to map learned features to the desired class labels, and perform classification.
 The goal is to evaluate the performance of the fine-tuned MAE Encoder paired with an MLP classifier, leveraging the features learned during the self-supervised fine-tuning phase on unlabeled melt pool images, trained on labeled data to classify melt pool categories effectively.
 The training steps are demonstrated in the Algorithm \ref{alg3}.